myui/myui.github.io/content/authors/myui/_index.md

 Aside from that, he is leading the development of [Apache Hivemall](https://hivemall.apache.org/), an open source library for scalable machine learning on Apache Hive and Spark.

 He received Ph.D in computer science from [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/en/) in 2009.
+He won the best student award from those who graduated NAIST in 2009.